HNRobert/CMD-Media-Player/README.md

 ![kk1](https://github.com/user-attachments/assets/6c2b3a48-f8ac-4748-9b28-0794eebf66ea)

-> You can use command +/- to scale the character's size, then scale the terminal window to change the resolution
+- You can use command +/- to scale the characters' size, then scale the terminal window to change the resolution
-> While playing, you may press up/down arrow key to adjust volume, and use left/right arrow to ast rewind/forward
+- While playing, you may press up/down arrow key to adjust volume, and use left/right arrow to fast rewind/forward
-> You can also press -/= key directly to switch between different character sets
+- You can also press -/= key directly to switch between different character sets

 ### Audio

-> The Album cover whould be shown. (e.g. Eagles - Hotel California)
+> The Album cover would be shown if exists. (e.g. the one below belongs to Eagles - Hotel California.mp3)

 ![kk2](https://github.com/user-attachments/assets/6d5519f2-7bf7-43b1-9c01-cb421c8c4ea4)